SouthwestIRL/SwIRL-Shared-Space/README_2.md

 ### Heroku First Time setup:

+* (Just skip if this fails) `heroku join -a swirl-shared-space`
-* `heroku create -a swirl-shared-space`
+* `heroku git:remote -a swirl-shared-space`

 Set the config vars (probably easiest on web):

 * via cli `heroku config:set KEY=VALUE`

-> Important!: any value set in teh configs will be visible to any user with permissions to edit the heroku app.
+> Important!: any value set in the configs will be visible to any user with permissions to edit the heroku app.
 They do not appear in the Git history.

-> Note: you may need to restart the app and possibly even reset the database
+> Note: you will need to restart the app and possibly even reset the database to pickup changes to the config variables

 ### Deployment